RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

    Please refer to :ref:`configure-vm` for more details.

 3. Create Blueprint using Ubuntu as base Image by adding Jboss Cookbook to runlist
- * In Design, under OSImage template type select ubuntu template and create blueprint by entering the other details and by adding **jboss7_rl** cookbook in configure runlist parameters and save
+ * In Design, under New tab, OSImage template type select ubuntu template and create blueprint by entering the other details and by adding **jboss7_rl** cookbook in configure runlist parameters and save

 4. To verify Jboss installation
  * Launch the Blueprint from Workzone -> Infrastructure -> Blueprints.
 After launch of Blueprint go to Infrastructure -> Instances, once the node bootstraps go to Controlpanel -> Additional Parameters -> New Application URL and add **Name** and **URL - http://$host:8080** and save.
 Now click on your Applink in Infrastructure -> Instances and verify Jboss installtion.